 The University agrees that the awarding State agency, the Department of General Services, the California State Auditor, or their designated representative shall have the right to audit and/or review and copy any records and supporting documentation pertaining to the performance of this Agreement.
-Pursuant to 16 CCR 42 §5905, University shall retain all research and financial data necessary to substantiate the purposes for which the funds were spent for the duration of the funding, and for a period of seven (7) years after completion of the research project.
+Pursuant to California Code of Regulations, title 4, section 17905, the University shall retain all research and financial data necessary to substantiate the purposes for which the funds were spent for the duration of the funding, and for a period of seven (7) years after completion of the research project.
 University shall provide such documentation to the State upon request.
 If any litigation, claim, or audit begins prior to the expiration of the retention period, the records shall be retained until all litigation, claims or audit findings involving the records have been resolved and final action taken.
 University agrees to refund to the State any amounts claimed for reimbursement and paid to University which are later disallowed by the State after audit or inspection of records.